 Niamh Gallagher comes from Co.
 Armagh in Northern Ireland.
 She read Anthropology and Geography at UCL before completing her postgraduate studies at the Faculty of History at Cambridge.
-Her doctoral thesis (and forthcoming book with I. B. Tauris, now Bloomsbury) is a revisionist history of Irish involvement in the Great War, which won the St Catharine’s Prize for Distinction in Research when Niamh was a postgraduate student at the College.
-She returns to Catz as a Lecturer at the Faculty of History specialising in British and Irish political and social history since 1880.
-Niamh also masquerades as a professional fiddle player.
-She has performed with Michael Flatley’s Lord of the Dance and other well-known artists within the world of Irish traditional music.
+Her first book, Ireland and the Great War: A Social and Political History (Bloomsbury, 2020) is a revisionist history of Ireland and the Irish in the Great War, which won the St Catharine’s Prize for Distinction in Research when Niamh was a postgraduate student at the College.
+She is now a University Lecturer in modern British and Irish History at the Faculty of History.
+At Catz, she is Director of Studies for Part II and helps to lead the Admissions process for History, History and Modern Languages, and History and Politics.

-Ireland and the Great War: A Social and Political History (I. B. Tauris, forthcoming 2019)
+- Ireland and the Great War: A Social and Political History (Bloomsbury, 2020)

 Select book reviews